-- All activities have a recommended Power Level, you will want to be as close to that as possible (or beyond).
+2. All activities have a recommended Power Level, you want to be as close to that as possible (or above).

 This chart summarizes what gear will be needed to increase your Power Level until reaching that elusive Max Power Level, currently set at 1060:

-All gear found everywhere will help you increase your Power Level to 1000 (the soft cap).
-After that, you’ll have to tackle specific activities that award Powerful Gear to reach level 1050 and then Pinnacle Gear to reach level 1060.
+All gear found everywhere will help you increase your Power Level to 1200 (the soft cap).
+After that, you’ll have to tackle specific activities that reward Powerful Gear to reach level 1250 and then Pinnacle Gear to reach level 1260.